 For decades, Americans have used credit cards to fund their purchases today, while paying for them later.
 However, the millennial generation is changing those rules, oftentimes preferring to use cash, checks, and debit cards over credit cards when spending.
 But according to a 2021 survey in The Ascent, “45% of consumers prefer using credit cards to make their purchases, making this the most common way to pay.
 That figure is up from 36% in 2019.”

-Keeping plastic tucked firmly inside a wallet sounds like a great strategy for anyone trying to avoid debt.
-But, many credit cards offer big benefits you don’t want to miss out on.
+Keeping plastic tucked firmly inside your wallet sounds like a great strategy for anyone trying to avoid debt.
+That being said, many credit cards offer big benefits you don’t want to miss out on.

 “The primary misconception consumers have about credit and financing is that it leads to overspending and debt,” said Julie Pukas, head of U.S. bankcard and merchant solutions at TD Bank.
 “It’s true that credit usage can lead to those things, but when used responsibly, credit cards are a financial tool that allow consumers to make purchases with safety and security, while earning cash back or other rewards.”

 Click through to find out what can happen when you don’t use credit cards.